 In recent studies, e-cigarettes have proven to be a less efficient delivery method for nicotine than tobacco cigarettes.
 In other words, vapers suck up less nicotine than smokers per puff.
 Overdosing on nicotine by vaping alone would be difficult, but it is theoretically possible.
 Some vape enthusiastic have done the math and determined that it would take 100 puffs per minute for an hour to even come close to a dangerous dose.

 However, overdoses can also happen via skin exposure to e-liquids, so always be careful when handling them.
 The majority of nicotine poisonings occur in children younger than six years old, and most cases involve the child swallowing e-liquid.
 Symptoms often set in immediately, so there is no time to spare.
 If you suspect a child has ingested e-liquid, seek emergency treatment as soon as possible.

 How to Treat Nicotine Overdose

 Instances of nicotine overdoses have unsurprisingly led to more bad press for e-cigs.
-Sadly, nicotine poisoning does happen, and e-liquids are usually involved.
-Of course, all vapers shouldn’t be punished for a few people’s mistakes, but we do have a responsibility to encourage other vapers to keep their e-liquids out of reach from kids.
+Nicotine poisoning does happen, and e-liquids are usually involved.
+Of course, vapers shouldn’t be punished for a few people’s mistakes, but we do have a responsibility to encourage other vapers to keep their e-liquids out of reach from kids.
 Industry leaders should also prioritize making better childproof packaging for bottled e-liquids.
 We all have to do our part to keep e-cigs safe and legal!